-All the actors spoke their lines clearly, which made it easy asked how they prepared for the play: "I had a hard time reading," "I had a hard time reading," Jones said.
-"I didn't read my use the stars to navigate the world."
-Later, the inmate actors were first book until I came to prison.
+"I had a hard time reading," Jones said.
+"I didn't read my first book until I came to prison.
 And at the prison I came from, people wouldn't sit down and help a person read; but Luke (inmate actor, Julian Glenn Padgett) helped me."
 "One of the ideas behind drama therapy is to help the healing process," Suraya Keating said after hearing Jones.
 "Healthy relationships help people heal."
-"Showing emotion can bring ridicule," Juan Carlos Meza "Shakespeare allows me to express myself without judgment.
+"Showing emotion can bring ridicule," Juan Carlos Meza said.
+"Shakespeare allows me to express myself without judgment.
 I can now do this without judgment.
 I have enriched my life in ways that cannot be paid."
 "I have learned to be vulnerable," Vance Farland added, "There have been times in my life where I could have done things in a lead position.
 Performing Shakespeare has allowed me to get over that fear."
-"Telling jokes helps the men," Durr said chiming in, "I'm impressed with hanging out with the guys.
+"Telling jokes helps the men," Durr said chiming in.
+"I'm impressed with hanging out with the guys.
 It helps me.
 I'm getting soft from doing this."
 Ronell Draper said, "It allows me to like people that I don't normally like.
 It helps me to build relationships.
-They pressured me into being nice.
-This helps me get out of the tough character that I thought I had to be," Arthur Miller said.
+They pressured me into being nice."
+"This helps me get out of the tough character that I thought I had to be," Arthur Miller said.

-Prospero with King Alonso in the background
+Photo by Eddie Herena-San Quentin New Prospero with King Alonso in the background